Jenelle Evans Ring: Will ‘Teen Mom’ Star’s Possible 6th Engagement Be The One?

 Her engagement to Gary Head ended when he attempted to choke her with a bed sheet and she ended up marrying Courtland Rogers, but filed for divorce when she learned he was still doing drugs.
 Nathan Griffith left her after cheating on her.
 Kieffer’s relationship with her was plagued with drugs and theft, so many would argue that it would never have worked out.
 As for Andrew, fans know very little about Jace’s father.

 “Actually, she has been engaged 6 times.
 First it was Andrew, then Kieffer, then Gary, then Courtland, then Nathan and now Creepy David.
 She gets engaged to almost every guy she dates.
-That’s not normal,” one person wrote about Jenelle Evans’ plans to marry David Eason, even though she has a history with many failed engagement, although it isn’t for certain that she was engaged to Andrew.
+That’s not normal,” one person wrote about Jenelle Evans’ plans to marry David Eason, even though she has a history with many failed engagements, although it isn’t for certain that she was engaged to Andrew.

 “Your boys will have a wonderful stepdad and hopefully your mom will take a back seat & realize you have grown up, mistakes happens but that’s the past.
 It’s time Jace comes home to his real MOTHER.
 I know Tv only shows some parts but I bet off cam she’s no different.
 So I want to let u know how proud I am as mom u changed for your kids.
 I wish u all the best and much happiness and hope your mom accepts your marriage.
 Congrats on your lil girl.
 I never comment on celebrities post but I am so tired of fans and your mom slamming you as a mom and all your decisions!
 Stay positive,” another person chimed in on Evans’ engagement photo.